ocaml/dune/doc/coq.rst

 Coq theories may be defined using :ref:`coq.theory<coq-theory>` stanzas, or be auto-detected by Dune by inspecting Coq's install directories.

-A *Coq plugin* is an OCaml :ref:`library` that Coq can load dynamically at runtime.
+A *Coq plugin* is an OCaml :doc:`/reference/files/dune/library` that Coq can load dynamically at runtime.
 Plugins are typically linked with the Coq OCaml API.

 Since Coq 8.16, plugins need to be "public" libraries in Dune's terminology, that is to say, they must declare a ``public_name`` field.